isamert/scli/README.md

 - `:edit` or `:e` lets you edit your message in your `$EDITOR`.
 - `:attach FILE_PATH` or `:a FILE_PATH` attaches given file to message.
 - `:attachClip` or `:c` attaches clipboard content to message.
 This command tries to detect clipboard content.
 If clipboard contains something with the mime-type `image/png` or `image/jpg`, it simply attaches the image to message.
 If clipboard contains `text/uri-list` it attaches all the files in that URI list to the message.
-This command needs `xclip` installed.
+This command needs `xclip` or `wl-clipboard` installed.
 - `:openUrl` or `:u` opens the last URL in conversation, if there is one.
 - `:openAttach` or `:o` opens the last attachment in conversation, if there is one.
 - `:toggleNotifications` or `:n` toggles desktop notifications.